Liam Cullen has been a part of the Swansea City Academy since he was eight years old.

 Tenby-born Cullen netted 17 times in 21 appearances for the development side, including a hat-trick against Middlesbrough and all four goals in a thumping victory over Everton in the Premier League International Cup.

-The Wales Under-21 international’s efforts were rewarded with a new contract that will keep him at the club until the summer of 2022.
+The Wales Under-21 international’s efforts were rewarded in January 2021 with a new contract that will keep him at the club until the summer of 2024, with the option of an additional year.